hemant1491/website_traffic_ADword_analysis/README.md

    - Create structure for `website_traffic_data` first
    - Import all `.csv` files
    - Run `traffic_data_script.sql` to define schema and constraints
-   - Use ER Diagram to visually verify table relationships
+   - Validate schema with ERD view
 4. Connect Power BI to MySQL
-5. Build dashboards using DAX and visual components
+5. Model the data and use DAX to create KPIs and dashboards

 ---